HuangJingGitHub/HuangJingGitHub.github.io/_pages/about.md

 I completed my Ph.D. in the Department of Mechanical and Automation Engineering, The Chinese University of Hong Kong in 2023, under Sam's supervision.
 During my Ph.D., I worked as a member of the [Bioinspired Robotics & Medical Technology Group (BMT)](https://biomedirobotics.com/).
 Before that, I obtained my bachelor's degree in mechanical and automotive engineering from Tsinghua University in 2017.

 My research interests mainly lie in robot manipulation, robot vision, and motion and path planning.
-Particularly, my research used to focus on manipulation of deformable objects in unstructured conditions of grasping, contacts, and environments.
+Particularly, my research used to focus on manipulation of deformable objects in unstructured conditions and sampling-based path/motion planning methods.
 I am now actively exploring techniques that could enable more general deployment of robotics, including fundamental planning and learning approaches.

 <!---However, I am currently a robotics researcher, not an embodied AI researcher.--->